 Two major expansion phases are in the pipeline.
 Between now and 2025, SBB and RBS will be working on two large projects:

 - By 2025, there will be a new RBS station and a new additional SBB underpass, the “Mitte” underpass, with a second main entrance in the Bubenberg Centre and an entrance from the Länggasse area.
 The City of Bern will also be reorganising the traffic arrangements around the station and in the neighbouring districts in conjunction with this expansion work.

 - SBB plans to expand the station out to the sides by 2035.
 This will include four additional platforms under the “Grosse Schanze”, enabling further expansion of regional and long-distance services.

-Work will begin in 2017.
+Work began in 2017.
 You can find more detailed information on the German website.